-Greg Kaufmann is a Nation contributor covering poverty in America, primarily through his blog, This Week in Poverty.
+Greg Kaufmann is the former poverty correspondent to The Nation and a current contributor.
+He serves as an advisor to the Ehrenreich Hardship Reporting Project and the Half in Ten Campaign.
 Through his writing he seeks to increase media coverage of poverty, share new research, elevate the voices of people living in poverty and offer readers opportunities to get involved with organizations working to eradicate poverty.
-Bill Moyers & Company syndicates his blog and describes it as offering “must-read stories,” and Melissa Harris-Perry calls Greg “one of the most consistent voices on poverty in America.”
-Greg has spoken at numerous conferences and been a guest on MSNBC’s Melissa Harris-Perry, NPR’s Radio Times with Marty Moss-Coane, Here & Now, Your Call, The Thom Hartmann Program and The Matthew Filipowicz Show, as well as various local radio programs.
-His work has also been featured on CBSNews.com, NPR.org, WashingtonPost.com, BillMoyers.com and BusinessInsider.com.
+Melissa Harris-Perry calls Greg “one of the most consistent voices on poverty in America.”
+Greg has spoken at numerous conferences and been a guest on Moyers & Company, MSNBC’s Melissa Harris-Perry, Tavis Smiley on PBS, NPR’s Radio Times with Marty Moss-Coane, Here & Now, Your Call, The Thom Hartmann Program, Stand Up! with Pete Dominick and The Matthew Filipowicz Show, as well as various local radio programs.
+His work has also been featured on CBSNews.com, NPR.org, WashingtonPost.com, and BusinessInsider.com.
 He serves as an advisor for Barbara Ehrenreich’s Economic Hardship Reporting Project.
 He graduated from Dickinson College and studied creative writing at Miami University (Ohio).
 He lives in his hometown of Washington, DC, with his wife, son and two daughters.

 At a recent Senate Foreign Relations Committee hearing, former CIA officers offered clear alternatives to escalation in Afghanistan.